alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/BatteryStatus-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = false       |

-Maximum value allowed for represented battery level.
+Maximum value allowed for the BatteryValue.
+This value is not allowed more than 100.

 ### Methods